0xm4n/corne-firmware/docs/user-guide-and-troubleshooting.md

 ### Power

 If your Corne build has battery power switches, turn on both halves before use.
-For long-term storage, turn both halves off and charge the batteries before putting the keyboard away.

 This firmware enables ZMK sleep: